UGentUI/core/README.md

 **UGentUI Core** is a collection of accessible web components and tools designed for building applications at Ghent University (UGent).
 The components are built on top of [Shoelace](https://shoelace.style), an open-source library of modern web components, and are optimized for usability, accessibility, and performance.

+> **⚠ Warning:** This project is still under development and is not ready for production usage.
+Breaking changes may occur, and stability is not guaranteed at this stage.

 ## Features

 - **Accessible Components**: All components are designed with accessibility in mind, ensuring compliance with the latest WCAG standards.